Kiran7007/Interview-Preparation/docs/kotlin.md

 > Never swallow `CancellationException`.
 Cancellation is a control
 > signal, not a normal business failure.

+Interview Answer:
+> This is dangerous: Because CancellationException is an Exception, this can accidentally catch cancellation.

 ---

 ## What is the tricky problem with `catch (Exception)` in coroutine code?